andeersg/generator-drupal-module/README.md

 ## Planned:

-1. Add dependencies
-2. More hooks
+1. More hooks
-3. Other useful stuff? (know of something you think others also could benefit from? create an issue)
+2. Other useful stuff? (know of something you think others also could benefit from? create an issue)